Tap To Call

 A company vehicle accident attorney can help navigate the complexities of employer liability, insurance coverage, and Texas law to help ensure you receive fair compensation.

-Our Midland Car Accident Attorneys
+Our Odessa Truck Accident Attorneys

-Contact an Odessa Truck Accident Lawyer Today
+Contact a Truck Accident Lawyer in Odessa Today

 If you or a loved one has been injured in a truck accident, don’t wait to seek the legal help you need.
 An Odessa truck accident lawyer from Braker White is ready to fight for the compensation you may deserve.
 We will handle every aspect of your case, from investigating the accident to negotiating with insurance companies, so you can focus on your recovery.
 Contact us today for a free consultation and let us help you take the first step toward justice and financial relief.